Natasa-C/Surgical-mask-detection/README.md

 ### Audio Files
 The audio files are provided in .wav format.

+## [1] Initial preprocessing: cleaning the data

+We perceive sound in the frequency domain.
+The cochlea in our ear actually performs a biological Fourier transform by converting sound waves into neural signals of frequency amplitudes.
+It can be useful to also process digital audio signals in the frequency domain.
+For example tuning the lows, mids, and highs of an audio signal could be done by performing a Fourier transform on the time domain samples, scaling the various frequencies as desired, and then converting back to an audio signal with an inverse Fourier transform.

+Terms:

+**fft**: A fast Fourier transform (FFT) is an algorithm that computes the discrete Fourier transform (DFT) of a sequence, or its inverse (IDFT).
+Fourier analysis converts a signal from its original domain (often time or space) to a representation in the frequency domain and vice versa.

 ## WAV file spectrogram and feature extraction
 A spectrogram is a visual way of representing the signal strength, or “loudness”, of a signal over time at various frequencies present in a particular waveform.